tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

   * **Answer:** Software wallets are hot wallets.

-* What would be a "cold" wallet?
+* What would a "cold" wallet be?

   * **Answer:** Hardware wallets.

 Congratulations!
 Now you understand the different wallet standards, the different implementations of these wallets in hardware and software, and when to use each!

-### 18. Students Do: "If I Were an Exchange" Thought Experiment (15 min)
+### 18. Student Do: "If I Were an Exchange" Thought Experiment (15 min)

 In this activity, students will break into small groups and design an exchange given the different wallet standards and software/hardware implementations.